CALIFORNIA FAMILY LAW ATTORNEY

 How I Got Here

-I started teaching high school math and social science in 1984 at Bishop Amat High School.
+I wasn't always an attorney.
+Before practicing law, I was a teacher for thirty-five years.
+I taught at a number of schools.
+I started teaching math and social science in 1984 at Bishop Amat High School.
 I also taught at Monrovia High School, Duarte High School and Rialto High School.
 I coached football, track, basketball and softball.

 I started law school in 1994 when I was thirty-seven.
 I was married with three kids, so I had to keep working and go to school at night.